Visiting the Planetarium

 General entry to the Planetarium is free.
 You need a ticket for Cosmic Skydome shows.

-Council honours the Queensland Government Companion Card.
+Council honours the Queensland Government Companion Card and Companion Cards from other Australian states and territories.
 This allows free entry for anyone accompanying a person with disability who requires attendant care support.

 Single admission prices: